dotnet/docs-aspire/docs/caching/stackexchange-redis-integration.md

 :::zone-end

+### Hosting integration health checks

+The Redis hosting integration automatically adds a health check for the appropriate resource type.
+The health check verifies that the server is running and that a connection can be established to it.

+The hosting integration relies on the [📦 AspNetCore.HealthChecks.Redis](https://www.nuget.org/packages/AspNetCore.HealthChecks.Redis) NuGet package.

 ## Client integration

-In this article, you learn how to use the .NET Aspire Stack Exchange Redis integration.
-The `Aspire.StackExchange.Redis` library is used to register an [IConnectionMultiplexer](https://stackexchange.github.io/StackExchange.Redis/Basics) in the DI container for connecting to a [Redis](https://redis.io/) server.
-It enables corresponding health checks, logging and telemetry.

-To get started with the .NET Aspire Stack Exchange Redis integration, install the [📦 Aspire.StackExchange.Redis](https://www.nuget.org/packages/Aspire.StackExchange.Redis) NuGet package in the client-consuming project, i.e., the project for the application that uses the Stack Exchange Redis client.
+To get started with the .NET Aspire Stack Exchange Redis client integration, install the [📦 Aspire.StackExchange.Redis](https://www.nuget.org/packages/Aspire.StackExchange.Redis) NuGet package in the client-consuming project, that is, the project for the application that uses the Redis client.
+The Redis client integration registers an  an [IConnectionMultiplexer](https://stackexchange.github.io/StackExchange.Redis/Basics) instance that you can use to interact with Redis.

 ### [.NET CLI](#tab/dotnet-cli)